janeswh/ca_imaging_analysis/app/install_win.md

 2. The first time you run everything, you'll need to give your PC permission to run the script.

-    1. Go to the roi_app_x.y.z folder.
+    1. Go to the roi_app folder.

     2. Right click on run_docker_win.ps1.
 If you're using Windows 11, click "Copy as path".
 Otherwise, click "Properties" and copy the full path of the file next to "Location".